jval1972/Rad-X/README.md

 # RAD
-Remake of the 1995 game "Radix - Beyond the void"
+Engine Recreation of the 1995 game "Radix - Beyond the void"

 ## Features
 High screen resolutions.